 Once WGSE is installed and running:

-1.)
+2.)
 Select your BAM file on your hard drive.
-(If you’re using Nebula data, use the CRAM file)
+(If you’re using Nebula or Nucleus data, use the CRAM file)

-2.)
-When you load in your Dante Labs BAM file, it will pop up an alert that it needs to be indexed.
+3.)
+When you load in your BAM file, it may pop up an alert that it needs to be indexed.
 Sequencing.com or other .BAM files may already be indexed, so you could skip ahead to step 4.

-Note: For the reference library for a Dante Labs whole genome, use hs37d5.
+Note: The reference library for a Dante Labs whole genome uses hs37d5.

-Click on the Index button next to where it says Statistics and Attributes:
+Click on the Index button toward the bottom (next to where it says Statistics and Attributes:)

-3.)
-Now, wait 30 minutes or so to generate the BAM index file.
-It didn’t take quite that long on my computer.
+4.)
+Now, wait about 20-30 minutes or so to generate the BAM index file.
 You can do other things on your computer while waiting, but don’t close the application or the terminal window.
 For example, you can read through the manual again while you wait… :-)

-To use the Genetic Lifehacks membership features, select Combined file – or – select 23andMe v4, v5 and AncestryDNA.
+Select Combined file of ALL SNPs — or — individually select 23andMe v4, v5 and AncestryDNA.
 There are many other options to come back later and play with here.

-It will give you an expected wait time for the processing.
+It will give you the expected wait time for the processing.
 Mine said 50 minutes, but it took about half that.

 Your data files should now be in the folder that you set up for WGS Extract to use.

-7. That’s it!
-Be sure to store your converted file safely and back it up somewhere.
+8. Back it up: Be sure to store your converted file safely and also back it up somewhere.